Category Archives: Current Team Members

 Kate Hays

-Kate Hays is a current master’s student at the University at Buffalo, pursuing a dual degree in public health and urban planning.
-She is interested in the impacts of the built environment, particularly at the intersection of community health, climate justice, and racial equity.
-Before returning to school, she worked as a medical case manager for newly arrived refugees in Buffalo, NY, and as an instructor at an adult literacy program in Chelsea, MA.
-She graduated from Boston University in 2017 with a bachelor’s degree in sociology.
+Kate Hays is a planner and researcher interested in the impacts of the built environment on community health, particularly at the intersection of climate justice and racial equity.
+She holds master’s degrees in urban planning and public health from the University at Buffalo, where she specialized in community health and food systems planning.
+Previously, she worked as a medical case manager for newly arrived refugees in Buffalo, NY, and as an instructor at an adult literacy program in Chelsea, MA.